Illusion Travels by Streetcar

-La ilusión viaja en tranvía (English: Illusion Travels by Streetcar) is a 1954 Mexican film, written by Luis Alcoriza and directed by Luis Buñuel.
+La ilusión viaja en tranvía (English: Illusion Travels by Streetcar) is a 1954 Mexican film, written by Luis Alcoriza, directed by Luis Buñuel and starring Lilia Prado, Carlos Navarro and Fernando Soto "Mantequilla".

 Plot

 Two Mexican tram drivers are devastated that their favourite tram will be taken out of service.
 The pair decide to take it for "one last spin" but end up driving it around Mexico City for a day and a night.